- £1,072 per week

 A picture-perfect, restored thatched cottage overlooking a private lake and woodlands.
 Formerly gamekeeper’s lodgings, the cottage has been beautifully renovated with a modern, contemporary edge and is equipped to a high standard.
 There are views over the lake from the sitting room, dining room and two of the bedrooms, so you can laze in bed in the mornings and watch nature unfold in front of you.
 The owners have also set aside some marked trails in the woods to explore and there is access to an indoor swimming pool too, making this a fabulous holiday retreat.
 If you can bear to tear yourselves away, the cottage is close to The Broads network, the cultural city of Norwich and a short drive to the wide, open sandy beaches of the east coast.
 Shop: 1 mile Pub: 2 miles

-Entrance Hall with cloaks cupboard, wireless speaker
+Entrance Hall with hanging cupboard

 Dining Room with wood burner, bi-fold doors to the garden and lake, dining table and chairs.
 Archway through to

-Kitchen with eye level built-in electric double oven, eye-level combination microwave oven, electric induction hob, fridge/freezer, dishwasher, walk-in larder cupboard, central island unit with barstools.
+Kitchen with eye level built-in electric oven, eye-level combination microwave oven, electric induction hob, fridge/freezer, dishwasher, walk-in larder cupboard, central island unit with barstools.
 Doorway through to

 Utility Room with washing machine and tumble dryer